fbpx

 When you make the switch to solar, officials from NorthWestern Energy, Montana-Dakota Utilities, and other utility providers will come out and swap out your current unidirectional meter with a bidirectional meter.

-For homeowners in Montana with solar that’s professionally designed to meet their energy needs, most will only ever pay the required service charge to be connected to the grid – hovering around $10 each month.
+Montana homeowners who partner with solar professionals — who can design efficient systems — to meet their energy needs will likely only ever pay the required service charge to be connected to the grid, which hovers around $10 each month.

 How Does Net Metering Help Homeowners Save?